lessthanoptimal/ValidationBoof/change.md

   * There was a mistake (for a long time) where reset was not called at the start of a new trial
 - Corners
   * Needed to update ground truth list because the original BoofCV code was buggy when there were multiple sets Only maximums were saved because the factory created the wrong extractor.
-Even if that wasn't there it would have not returned the correct number of features.
+Even if that wasn't there, it would have not returned the correct number of features.
 - Three View Metric Scene
-  * Re-tuned and is much faster, but a little bit less stable
+  * Re-tuned and is much faster, but a little less stable
   * Couldn't tune to get exactly the same results as before, but the speed had degraded too much
   * Suspicious recent changes to feature selection result in slightly worse selection or redundant information
 - Visual Odometry